chef/automate/components/docs-chef-io/content/automate/chef_automate_profile.md

 ### Change a Display Name

-You can change the display name for your Chef Automate in the bar.
+Change your display name by entering your preferred name.

 {{< figure src="/images/automate/display-name-in-profile.png" alt="Display Name of Chef Automate">}}